shuozhixu/FLAM2020-GSFE/README.md

 - When calculating _T_<sub>is</sub>, use the lattice parameter for this material: 0.31746 nm.
 - Again, compare the mean USFE with the peak GSFE value in respective file gsfe\_A.

+## GSFE curves in MoNbTaW

+Repeat the steps above to get 20 {110}, 20 {112}, and 20 {123} GSFE curves in MoNbTaW.
+Go to the three subdirectories under MoNbTaW/ in this github repository.
+Obtain the mean and standard devitaion of USFE and _T_<sub>is</sub>.
+Note:

+- When calculating _T_<sub>is</sub>, use the lattice parameter for this material: 0.32208 nm.
+- Again, compare the mean USFE with the peak GSFE value in respective file gsfe\_A.

 ## Results

-Eventually, you will have 20 x 3 x 2 = 120 different GSFE curves.
-You will also have 3 x 2 = 6 different mean and standard deviation of USFE, and those of _T_<sub>is</sub>.
+Eventually, you will have 20 x 3 x 3 = 180 different GSFE curves.
+You will also have 3 x 3 = 9 different mean and standard deviation of USFE, and those of _T_<sub>is</sub>.